meeki007/FoundryVTT-Server-HowTo/README.md

 <br>

-Back on the first window we started all this on lets click, Return to Setup.
+Back on the first window/device we started all this on (not a incognito window, you should have closed that) lets click, Return to Setup.

 ![09-returntosetup.png](./img/09-returntosetup.png)